Skip to main content

 Time series analysis is a statistical technique that deals with time series data, or trend analysis.
 It is used to analyze the sequence of data points to extract meaningful statistics and other characteristics of the data.
 This technique is often used in sales forecasting, economic forecasting, and weather forecasting.

-Our Time Series with Python skill track takes you through how to manipulate and analyze time series data, working with a variety of Python libraries.
+Our Time Series with Python skill track and Forecasting in R course takes you through how to manipulate and analyze time series data, working with a variety of different libraries.

 Sentiment analysis